mwgit00/TOGMatcher/README.md

-# cvmatcher
+# TOGMatcher
-Experiments with OpenCV template matching
+This is a project for doing experiments with OpenCV template matching using X and Y gradient images as the templates.